patthiel/pytest-xdist-leaky-state-poc/README.md

 6. Now, repeat step 4, but uncomment out the forked decorators in `test_foo_bar_a.py`
 7. Repeat step 5.
 8. Observe, the state issues appear to be resolved.

+## Bonus

+Explore different `--dist` options, such as loadfile, loadgroup, etc.